The Strong Gravitational Lens Finding Challenge: Lens finding methods

 A CNN architecture is therefore a stack of convolution layers and pooling layers, converting the input image into an increasing number of feature maps of progressively coarser resolution.
 The final feature maps can capture information on large scales and can reach a high-level of abstraction.
 To perform the classification itself from these feature maps, the CNN is typically topped by a fully-connected neural network outputting the class probability of the input image.

-For a binary classification problem such as the one involved in strong lens detection, the training is performed by optimizing the weights of the model as to minimize the \textit{binary cross-entropy} objective:
+For a binary classification problem such as the one involved in strong lens detection, the training is performed by optimizing the weights of the model so that it minimizes the \textit{binary cross-entropy} :

 where $N$ is the number of training instances, $y \in \{0,1\}$ is the true class of the image and $\hat{y} \in [0,1]$ is the class probability predicted by the model.
 This optimization is usually performed by a Stochastic Gradient Descent (SGD) algorithm or its variants (e.g. ADAM \citep{Kingma_2014}, Adagrad \citep{duchi12adaptive}, RMSprop \citep{Tieleman12RMSProp}, or accelerated gradients \citep{nesterov83method}).
 SGD updates the model iteratively by taking small gradient steps over randomly selected subsamples of the training set (so called \textit{mini-batches}).
 All the CNN-based methods presented in this work rely on the ADAM optimisation algorithm, which also uses past gradients from previous iterations to adaptively estimate lower-order moments.
 Empirically it has been found that in many problems ADAM converges faster than SGD \citep{Ruder16overview}.